cloudquery/cloudquery/website/pages/docs/plugins/sources/postgresql/cdc.md

 In this document we won't go into details of how Logical Replication works internally, but we will show you how to enable it in number of environments and how to configure CloudQuery PostgreSQL source plugin that can stream the changes to any of [CloudQuery supported destinations](../../destinations/overview).

-Also, CloudQuery source plugin streams the changes directly to any of CQ destinaions without any need for additional infrastructure (e.g. Kafka, RabbitMQ, etc).
+Also, CloudQuery source plugin streams the changes directly to any of CQ destinations without any need for additional infrastructure (e.g. Kafka, RabbitMQ, etc).
 This means the setup is much easier.

 ## PSQL Test